 Bruce sold Smith System Engineering Ltd without the Smith Institute for Industrial Mathematics and System Engineering.
 The Smith Institute was set up as a separate independent company, with Lincoln Wallen, CTO of Dreamworks Animation (2012-2017), as our first director.

 Dr Robert Leese was appointed as Director to lead the bid for the Faraday Partnership for Industrial Mathematics.

 The Institute secured the Faraday Partnership grant from the Engineering and Physical Sciences Research Council (EPSRC) and Department of Trade and Industry (DTI).
 Its total value was £2.2 million, which the Institute used to create a new national network, with 12 post-doctoral research projects as its initial focus.

 The Faraday Partnerships evolved into 15 Knowledge Transfer Networks (KTNs).
 The Institute won the contract to develop the strategy and deliver the Industrial Mathematics KTN, funded by the Technology Strategy Board (now Innovate UK).
 Its purpose was to harness the power of mathematics to meet industry challenges by facilitating collaborations between academia and industry.

 In parallel with developing the KTN and with an eye to a long-term future, the Institute started to take on private sector contracts.
 Over the following years we cultivated opportunities to expand the role of mathematics as a contributor to the growing knowledge-based economy.

 Ofcom approached us to verify the implementation of a ground-breaking auction for radio spectrum.
-More than a decade on, we have worked on seventeen auctions with governments in ten countries, all of which have completed successfully
+More than a decade on, we have worked on 17 auctions with governments in 10 countries, all of which have completed successfully